 You can deploy a Supervisor on three vSphere Zones for cluster-level high-availability.
 Or you can deploy a Supervisor on one a single vSphere cluster, which will create a vSphere Zone automatically and map it to the cluster, or you can use a cluster that is already mapped to a zone.
 For more information, see Supervisor Architecture and Supervisor Zonal and Cluster Deployments.

-What Is a Tanzu Kubernetes Grid Cluster?
+What Is a TKG Cluster?

 TKG cluster characteristics, starting from left to right - opinionated, well-integrated, production-ready, fully-supported, managed by Kubernetes